University Research Checklist

 - University websites, admission handbooks, guidebooks, viewbooks and calendars for details about courses and programs.

-- The Ontario Universities’ Fair (OUF) in Toronto in September – the only event where you can see all 21 Ontario universities in one place.
-Talk personally with students and professors, and get answers about programs, admission requirements, student life and more.
+- The Ontario Universities’ Fair (OUF) in Toronto each September – the only event where you can see all 21 Ontario universities in 1 place.
+Talk with students and professors, and get answers about programs, admission requirements, student life and more.

-- Your local University Information Program (UIP) session this fall.
-UIPs take place at a host school in your region, and representatives from all of Ontario’s universities are available to answer your questions.
+- Your local Ontario Universities' Regional Fairs event this fall – Regional Fairs take place at a host school in your region, and representatives from all of Ontario’s universities are available to answer your questions.

-- The universities that interest you.
-Schedule a campus tour or participate in special events that are scheduled by the university.
+- Campus tours or special events that are scheduled by the universities that interest you.

 - The 101 Online Application.
 Even before you are ready to apply, you can browse anonymously for additional program information.

 - Your family, teachers and guidance counsellors.
-Their information and insight could help you make a more informed decision.
+Their information and insight could help you make an informed decision.

 Research Funding Options

 While you research universities and programs, you may also wish to research your funding options.
-In addition to the universities' own scholarships that are listed on eINFO, the Ontario and Canadian governments provide financial assistance to those who need it.
+In addition to the universities' scholarships listed on eINFO, the Ontario and Canadian governments provide financial assistance to those who need it.